Gluten Free Diet

 • Potatoes, rice, lentils and tapioca

-• Natural unprocessed beans, seeds, nuts.
+• Natural, unprocessed beans, seeds, and nuts.

 • Most dairy products

-• Gluten free flours g. rice, soy, corn, potato
+• Gluten-free flours g. rice, soy, corn, potato

-• Gluten free processed foods
+• Gluten-free processed foods

 • Bread, flour, pasta, crackers and biscuits Free from Gluten